lidofinance/solana-docs/docs/staking/stSOL-Orca-Wormhole.md

 Phantom wallet shows the `wstETH` token as an NFT right now.
 It is a known issue in their codebase and they are actively fixing this.
 Do not be alarmed if you see `wstETH` as an NFT.
 :::

-You can learn more about [wstETH on the lido blog](https://help.lido.fi/en/articles/5231836-what-is-wrapped-steth-wsteth).

 ### Step 3: Connect Ethereum wallet to Wormhole V2 Bridge
 Now that you have `wstETH` it is time to bridge them over to the Solana ecosystem.
 The first step in that direction is to visit the [Wormhole Bridge](https://wormholebridge.com/#/transfer).
 Under `Source` select Ethereum as the chain and click on `Connect`